 3 Minnesota footballers cleared by school in assault case

-Three Minnesota football players were cleared of sexual harassment allegations in the final round of appeals at the school and will be allowed to return to spring practice, while two more had their suspensions in connection with allegations of a sexual assault upheld.
-Provost Karen Hanson heard the appeals and upheld the decision to remove one-year suspensions for defensive back Antoine Winfield Jr., running back Kobe McCrary and quarterback Mark Williams, attorney Ryan Pacyga said Monday night.
+In this Saturday, Nov.
+5, 2016, photo, Minnesota defensive back Antoine Winfield Jr. plays during an NCAA college football game against Purdue, in Minneapolis.
+Winfield and two other players were cleared of sexual harass...
+MINNEAPOLIS - Three Minnesota football players were cleared of sexual harassment allegations in the final round of appeals at the school and will be allowed to return to spring practice, while two more had their suspensions in connection with allegations of a sexual assault upheld.

 Add your comments below